Colombia

 Policy Scores

-Last updated 14 Feb 2022
+Last updated 23 Oct 2022

 Green COVID-19 Recovery

 The government subsequently launched a USD$26 billion fiscal stimulus package Compromiso por el futuro de Colombia, aligning recovery initiatives with a policy for "economic reactivation, and sustainable and inclusive growth".
-The package looks promising, with initiatives centred around five core commitments: to job creation, the energy transition, the poorest and most vulnerable communities, restoring peace and justice, and healthcare.
-In a bid to secure Colombia as a regional leader in the energy transition, the government has commited a sizeable USD$4.1 billion on 18 strategic renewable energy projects and 9 connecting energy transmission lines, with the investment anticipated to create 55,000 jobs.
-Alongside stimulus the government also streamlined and improved tax incentives for renewable energy companies.
-The 'Compromiso' package contains further support for nature-based solutions, reforestation and conservation, including a scheme to plant 180 million trees and incentivise communities to engage in silvopastoral production and agroforestry.
-The government also pledges to implement initiatives to preserve ecosystems and protect water basins, and develop legislation to eradicate illegal mineral exploitation (with the goal of increasing the sustainability of the mining sector) and implement circular economy principles by 2022.
+The package looks promising, with initiatives centred around five core commitments: job creation, the energy transition, the poorest and most vulnerable communities, restoring peace and justice, and healthcare.
+In a bid to secure Colombia as a regional leader in the energy transition, the government has committed a sizeable USD$4.1 billion on 18 strategic renewable energy projects and 9 connecting energy transmission lines, with the investment anticipated to create 55,000 jobs.

 The government subsequently launched a USD$26 billion fiscal stimulus package Compromiso por el futuro de Colombia, aligning recovery initiatives with a policy for "economic reactivation, and sustainable and inclusive growth".
-The package looks promising, with initiatives centred around five core commitments: to job creation, the energy transition, the poorest and most vulnerable communities, restoring peace and justice, and healthcare.
-In a bid to secure Colombia as a regional leader in the energy transition, the government has commited a sizeable USD$4.1 billion on 18 strategic renewable energy projects and 9 connecting energy transmission lines, with the investment anticipated to create 55,000 jobs.
-Alongside stimulus the government also streamlined and improved tax incentives for renewable energy companies.
-The 'Compromiso' package contains further support for nature-based solutions, reforestation and conservation, including a scheme to plant 180 million trees and incentivise communities to engage in silvopastoral production and agroforestry.
-The government also pledges to implement initiatives to preserve ecosystems and protect water basins, and develop legislation to eradicate illegal mineral exploitation (with the goal of increasing the sustainability of the mining sector) and implement circular economy principles by 2022.
+The package looks promising, with initiatives centred around five core commitments: job creation, the energy transition, the poorest and most vulnerable communities, restoring peace and justice, and healthcare.
+In a bid to secure Colombia as a regional leader in the energy transition, the government has committed a sizeable USD$4.1 billion on 18 strategic renewable energy projects and 9 connecting energy transmission lines, with the investment anticipated to create 55,000 jobs.

 Governance